Figma vs InVision for UX Designers 2026: Honest Comparison

 User Interface & Ease of Use

 InVision is simpler because it does less.
-If you just need to upload screens and add hotspots for a clickable prototype, the interface gets out of your way quickly.
-For non-designers reviewing work, InVision's presentation mode is clean and easy to digest — that's actually a real advantage when showing work to stakeholders who get overwhelmed by design tool interfaces.
+If you just need to upload screens and add hotspots for a clickable prototype, InVision's UI gets out of the way quickly.
+For non-designers reviewing work, InVision's presentation mode is clean and digestible — and that's actually a real advantage when you're presenting to stakeholders who get confused by design tool interfaces.

 Core Design & Prototyping Features

-This one isn't really a contest.
+This one isn't close.
 Figma lets you design and prototype in the same file — auto layout, component variants, interactive components, smart animate, and conditional logic, all without leaving the app.
-It's genuinely impressive how much you can do inside a single Figma file.
+It's genuinely impressive how much ground a single Figma file can cover.

-InVision's prototyping, on the other hand, is click-through with transitions.
-It functions fine, but it's essentially 2018-era functionality in a fresh coat of paint.
+InVision's prototyping, by contrast, is click-through with transitions.
+It works, but it's essentially 2018-era functionality dressed up with a modern coat of paint.
 You still can't design in InVision — you're always importing from somewhere else.
-That dependency becomes a workflow drag that compounds every single day.
+That dependency is a significant workflow tax that compounds every single day.

 Collaboration & Team Workflows

-Real-time co-editing in Figma is legitimately game-changing.
-Your PM can leave comments directly on live designs, developers can inspect components while you're still building them, and stakeholders can watch you present without scheduling a meeting.
-Once you've worked this way, everything else feels clunky.
+Real-time co-editing in Figma is a legitimate superpower.
+Your PM can leave comments directly on live designs, developers can inspect components while you're still building them, and stakeholders can watch you present without scheduling a separate meeting.
+Once you've worked this way, going back feels genuinely painful.

 InVision handles async collaboration reasonably well — comments, approvals, and Freehand boards are all solid.
 It's fundamentally async-first, which works for some teams and frustrates others.
-If your team spans multiple time zones and prefers structured review cycles over live sessions, InVision's workflow might actually suit you better.
-(It's a smaller use case, but it's legitimate.)
+If your team is distributed across multiple time zones and prefers structured review cycles over live sessions, InVision's workflow model might actually fit better.
+(It's a minority use case, but it exists and it's legitimate.)

-Winner: Figma for most teams; InVision for structured async enterprise workflows
+Winner: Figma for most teams; InVision for structured async enterprise review

 Integrations

-Figma has 1,000+ plugins and integrates natively with Slack, Jira, Notion, GitHub, Storybook, and virtually every major dev tool.
-New integrations pop up every few weeks from the active plugin community.
+Figma has 1,000+ plugins and integrates natively with Slack, Jira, Notion, GitHub, Storybook, and most major dev tools.
+The plugin community is active and constantly shipping new stuff — new integrations seem to appear every few weeks.

 InVision integrates with Jira, Slack, Confluence, and a handful of others.
-Solid, but not Figma's breadth.
-That said, if you're heavily invested in Microsoft 365 or ServiceNow, InVision might actually have stronger enterprise-grade connectors for your specific stack.
+Not bad, but not Figma's breadth.
+That said, if your stack is heavily enterprise — Microsoft 365, ServiceNow — InVision might actually have better enterprise-grade connectors for your specific situation.

-Winner: Figma for general integrations; InVision for specific enterprise ecosystems
+Winner: Figma for general integrations; InVision for specific enterprise stacks

 Pricing & Value

-At roughly similar entry prices, Figma's value per dollar is significantly higher.
-You get design, prototyping, whiteboarding, and developer handoff under one subscription.
-InVision charges comparably for a narrower feature set — and honestly, that's InVision's biggest problem right now, more so than any individual feature gap.
+At roughly similar entry-level prices, Figma's value per dollar is significantly higher.
+You're getting a design tool, prototype tool, whiteboard tool, and developer handoff tool under one subscription.
+InVision charges comparable rates for a narrower toolset — and honestly, I think that's InVision's biggest problem right now, more than any feature gap.

 The free tier difference matters too.
-Figma's free plan is genuinely useful — I know solo designers running entire freelance practices on it for months.
-InVision's free tier is limited to Freehand boards, which helps but doesn't cover a full design workflow.
+Figma's free plan is genuinely usable — I know solo designers who've run entire freelance practices on it for months.
+InVision's free tier is limited to Freehand boards, which is helpful but not a full design workflow.

 Customer Support

-Figma offers email support on paid plans, priority support at higher tiers, and a strong community forum and documentation library.
-The community-driven help — YouTube tutorials, shared files, Discord communities — is excellent and often faster than waiting for official responses.
+Figma offers email support on paid plans, priority support on Professional and above, and a massive community forum and documentation library.
+The community-driven help — YouTube tutorials, community files, Discord servers — is excellent and often faster than waiting for official support.

 InVision offers email and chat support, with dedicated Customer Success Managers on enterprise plans.
-Their direct support is actually quite responsive — better than Figma's at the enterprise level, based on what most teams report.
-So there's a real trade-off depending on how you like getting help.
+Their direct support is actually quite responsive — better than Figma's at the enterprise tier, from what teams consistently report.
+So there's a real tradeoff depending on how you prefer to get help.

-Winner: Draw — Figma wins on community and self-service resources; InVision wins on enterprise dedicated support
+Winner: Draw — Figma wins on community and self-serve resources; InVision wins on enterprise dedicated support

 Mobile App

-Figma's mobile app lets you mirror designs live on your device as you edit on desktop — genuinely useful for testing how a UI feels at actual scale.
-You can view and comment on files too, though editing on mobile is naturally limited.
+Figma's mobile app lets you mirror designs live on your device as you edit on desktop — genuinely useful for testing how a UI actually feels at real scale.
+You can view and comment on files too, though editing on mobile is limited by design.

-InVision's mobile app is a viewer and commenting tool.
-It does what it claims.
-Nothing fancy, nothing broken.
+InVision's mobile app is a viewer and comment tool.
+It does what it says.
+Nothing special, nothing broken.

-Winner: Figma (mirror mode is genuinely useful for mobile UX work)
+Winner: Figma (mirror mode is genuinely useful for mobile UX testing)

 Security & Compliance

 Both tools support SSO and enterprise-grade security at higher tiers.
-Figma's Organization and Enterprise plans include admin controls, guest permissions, and audit logs.
-InVision has solid enterprise security credentials — SAML SSO, SCIM provisioning, detailed audit trails — and has historically marketed itself to regulated industries.
+Figma's Organization and Enterprise plans include advanced admin controls, guest permissions, and audit logs.
+InVision has strong enterprise security credentials — SAML SSO, SCIM provisioning, detailed audit trails — and has historically marketed heavily to regulated industries.

-In finance, healthcare, or government?
-InVision has more robust compliance documentation and a longer history at enterprise scale.
-Figma is actively catching up, but InVision still has a slight edge worth acknowledging.
+If you're in finance, healthcare, or government, InVision has more robust compliance documentation and a longer track record at enterprise scale.
+Figma is actively catching up, but InVision still has a slight edge here that's worth acknowledging.

 Winner: InVision (marginally, for regulated enterprise environments)